Morse Code Signals

 Morse Code Letters and Numbers

-The code uses a series of dots and dashes that relate back to a legend of letters and numbers.
+The code uses a series of dots and dashes related to a legend of letters and numbers.
 A dash is three times longer in duration than a dash.
-When Morse is used in audio communication, the listen makes note of the sequence of dashes and dots and then decodes the message.
+When Morse is used in audio communication, the listener makes note of the sequence of dashes and dots and then decodes the message.

 In the case of visual usages, such as with flashes of light, the observer records the duration of the flashes and then decodes the message.